lupyuen/nuttx-star64/README.md

 The correct output is `123123123123123123112323`.
 (Because of the 8 CPUs)

-# UART Output on Star64
+# UART Base Address for Star64

 TODO: We'll take the UART Assembly Code from the previous section and run on Star64 / JH7110.
 (So we can troubleshoot the NuttX Boot Code)